frc-862/lightning-vision/docs/TRAINING.md

 ├─ ...
 ├─ models/
 │  └─ my_ssd_resnet50_v1_fpn/
+│     ├─ checkpoint/
 │     └─ pipeline.config
 └─ ...
 ```

-where `pipeline.config` is copied form the pre-trained model you downloaded.
+where `pipeline.config` is copied form the pre-trained model you downloaded.\
+Also be sure to copy the `checkpoint/` directory or the training process will be unable to start.

 Edit the following in the `pipeline.config` file: